marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/pragmas-accepted-by-gcc.rst

   .. index:: pragma, align

   Increase the minimum alignment of each :samp:`{variable}` to :samp:`{alignment}`.
-  This is the same as GCC's :gcc-attr:`aligned` attribute see :ref:`variable-attributes`).
+  This is the same as GCC's :var-attr:`aligned` attribute see :ref:`variable-attributes`).
 Macro expansion occurs on the arguments to this pragma when compiling C and Objective-C.  It does not currently occur when compiling C++, but this is a bug which may be fixed in a future release.